hilton/hilton.github.com/blog/_posts/2015-11-20-not-talking-to-programmers.md

 [Robert Smallshire](http://smallshire.org.uk/) has brilliantly determined that [developers have a half-life of about 3.2 years](http://sixty-north.com/blog/predictive-models-of-development-teams-and-the-systems-they-build).
 3.2 years from now, about half your current team will have left.
 This means that sooner or later, you’ll have a question and J will have left the company.

 You could even ignore this.
-You can either try very hard to have everyone on the team regularly work all parts of your software, there’s always another programmer who worked with J on the original code.
+You can either try very hard to have everyone on the team regularly work on all parts of your software, so there’s always another programmer who worked with J on the original code.
 Pair programming even gets you quite a long way.
 Unfortunately it’s a losing battle: the half life of software is considerably longer the developers’, so they’ll never keep up.

 Alternatively, start thinking about writing things down.
 Or [mob programming](https://en.wikipedia.org/wiki/Mob_programming).